jsduenass/yourTeamWebsite/content/posts/library/quotebook/index.md

 >
 > __--- Isaac Asimov__

-> I theory, there is no difference between theory and practice, but in practice there is
+> In theory, there is no difference between theory and practice, but in practice there is
 >
 > __---Benjamin Brewster, earliest Known appearance__